-If you love castles then Karlstejn is where you should be going.
-Situated approximately 30 km southwest of Prague, Karlstejn is most famous Czech medieval castle.
-With an average of 300,000 visitors a year it is prime choice between visitors to Prague when they thinking where to go for a day trip.
+If you love castles, then Karlstejn is where you should be going.
+Situated approximately 30 km southwest of Prague, Karlstejn is the most famous Czech medieval castle.
+With an average of 300,000 visitors a year, it is the prime choice between visitors to Prague when they think about where to go for a day trip.

-Castle was built between 1348 – 1355 under Charles IV to serve as a treasury for coronation jewels and state documents.
-It was altered in the renaissance style in the 16th century and in pseudo gothic style at the end of the 19th century.
+Between 1348 – 1355 under Charles IV, Castle was built to serve as a treasury for coronation jewels and state documents.
+It was altered in the renaissance style in the 16th century and in pseudo-gothic style at the end of the 19th century.

 St. Mary’s Tower – Perhaps the most famous item in this tower is a painting of Charles IV, where he is seen receiving two of the thorns from Jesus’ crown from the French Dauphin, also named Charles.

 Holy Cross Chapel – This amazing building has a unique collection of 129 different portraits hanging from its walls, mostly of saints and monarchs.
 They were all completed by Master Theodoric, who was the court painter to Charles IV.

 St. Catherine’s Chapel – This was a building used for meditation by Charles IV and is decorated with a huge number of different paintings and precious stones.

 The Well Tower – This tower is found at the lowest part of the castle and contains a wooden treadwheel, which used to be used to collect water.